menu

 Where did these come from?
 According to Magic Librarirites, “For Avacyn Restored prerelease, WOTC sent out approximately 6,000 Helvaults globally for this exciting and unique Prerelease event… 'of the roughly 6,000 Helvaults we [Wizard of the Coast] sent out, we selected 30 Helvaults to get this special treatment.
 We picked randomly from our Advanced level WPN stores and sent the Premium Helvaults to their new home.'”

-These Premium Helvaults, of which only 30 were made, contained 54 Foil Oversized cards of Avacyn, Angel of Hope, Disciple of Griselbrand, Sigarda, Host of Herons, Bruna, Light of Alabaster, and Gisela, Blade of Goldnight.
+These Premium Helvaults, of which only 30 were made, contained 54 Foil Oversized cards of Avacyn, Angel of Hope, Griselbrand, Sigarda, Host of Herons, Bruna, Light of Alabaster, and Gisela, Blade of Goldnight.

 You can do the math quickly—30 Premium Helvaults, 54 foil oversized cards in each.
 These are rare.
 Like, Alpha rare-level rare.
 ABUGames is sold out of all the angels, with prices starting north of $100.
-They do actually have a played foil oversized Disciple of Griselbrand in stock, listed for $93.49.
+They do actually have a played foil oversized Griselbrand in stock, listed for $93.49.
 I couldn’t find a copy for sale on TCGplayer to price compare, but I did find two copies on eBay listed in the $100 range.
 Perhaps with store credit, that ABUGames copy isn’t such a bad deal.

 The last modern-day oversized card I want to shout out this week is Sliver Queen.